 “In essence, if we want to direct our lives, we must take control of our consistent actions.
 It’s not what we do once in a while that shapes our lives, but what we do consistently.”
 [Tony Robbins]

 Consistency is crucial.
 It’s the difference between failure and success.
-There’s no point in starting something and being lackadaisical.
+There’s no point in starting something and being lackadaisical or scattergun.
 It’s self sabotage and it destroys motivation

-Here’s a hard truth – you may have the best ideas, the best resources, the best strategies, the best plans but without consistency they mean nothing.
+Here’s a hard truth – you may have the best ideas, the best resources, the best strategies, the best plans but without consistency they are worthless.

 I am by nature a ‘starter’, not a ‘finisher’.
 I used to be great at enthusiastically starting new projects or routines and letting them drift away into nothing because I didn’t maintain the effort needed.
 Then I’d wonder why things stayed more or less the same.
 Eventually, with help, I realised what was happening and started to change my approach.
 And I’ve wondered how many opportunities I lost or wasted.
 But it’s never too late to make a fresh start!